DataDog/integrations-extras/komodor/README.md

 2. Install the Komodor pod-based agent on each Kubernetes cluster by using a Helm chart or Kustomize.
 For more information, see the [Komodor docs][2] for installing the agent.

 3. Once the agent is installed, set up the Datadog integrations listed below:
-    - [Komodor platform integration][3] -  This initial integration allows Datadog Monitor Alerts to be available in Komodor and will suggest related services based on service dependencies detected in Datadog.
+    - [Komodor platform integration][3] -  This first integration step allows Komodor to  access your Datadog account via API key and Token key and will allow us to suggest related services based on service dependencies detected in Datadog.
     - [Datadog Webhook Integration][4] - This integrations allows Komodor to receive alerts from Datadog Monitors.
 You will see all alerts in the Komodor Service View.
     - Datadog Monitor Notification - Adding a Komodor [dynamic link][5] to Datadog Monitor Notifications will generate a direct link to the relevant service in Komodor.
 You will see the alert link in your Alerting provider connected to Datadog.
 4. Once you set up the integrations, enrich the Komodor service and deployment screens by adding links to relevant Datadog APM Dashboards as well as dynamic links to specific service metrics and time ranges within Datadog.
 This can be done easily with Kubernetes [annotations][6].